Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: A character variety of correspondences

 The first step in the construction is to replace the action of a Fuchsian group uniformizing a punctured sphere with a piecewise Fuchsian, Markov, expansive, degree $k\geq 2$ circle covering map, called the \emph{Bowen-Series map}.

-For $d\geq 2$, let $\Pi_0$ be a regular $2d-$sided closed ideal polygon in the unit disk with its vertices at the $2d$-th roots of unity.
+For $d\geq 2$, let $\Pi_0$ be a regular $2d-$sided closed ideal polygon in the unit disk with its vertices at the $2d$-th roots of unity. {As noted in \cite{MM1}, the degree $k$ of the associated Bowen-Series map will be equal to $2d-1$}.
 One can define side-pairing transformations for $\Pi_0$ that take each edge of $\Pi_0$ to its real-symmetric edge, and such that these side-pairing transformations generate a Fuchsian group $\Gamma_0$ which uniformizes a sphere with $d+1$ punctures.
 The action of the associated Bowen-Series map $A_{\Gamma_0}:\mathcal{D}_0:=\overline{\D}-\Int{\Pi_0}\to\overline{\D}$ is shown in Figure~\ref{punc_sphere_bs_fig}.
 We refer the reader to \cite{BS79,MM1} for general background on Bowen-Series maps and its special properties for punctured spheres.

 Note that each element of the Teichm\"uller space $\mathrm{Teich}(S_{0,d+1})$ of spheres with $d+1$ punctures is realized by a discrete, faithful, strongly type-preserving representation $\rho:\Gamma_0\to\Gamma\leq\mathrm{PSL}_2(\R)$ such that